Freeport, New York: 19th century: development

 In 1853, residents voted to rename the village Freeport, adopting a variant of a nickname used by ship captains during colonial times because they were not charged customs duties to land their cargo.

 After the Civil War, Freeport became a center for commercial oystering.
 This trade began to decline as early as the beginning of the 20th century because of changing salinity and increased pollution in Great South Bay.
 Nonetheless, even as of the early 21st century Freeport and nearby Point Lookout have the largest concentration of commercial fishing activity anywhere near New York City.

 From 1868, Freeport was served by the Southside Railroad, which was a major boon to development.
 The most prominent figure in this boom was developer John J. Randall; among his other contributions to the shape of Freeport today were several canals, including the Woodcleft Canal, one side of which is now the site of the "Nautical Mile".
 Randall, who opposed all of Freeport's being laid out in a grid, put up a Victorian house virtually overnight on a triangular plot at the corner of Lena Avenue and Wilson Place to spite the grid designers.
 The Freeport Spite House still is standing and occupied.

 In January 1873, before Nassau County had split off from Queens, the Queens County treasurer set up an office at Freeport.
-The village residents voted to incorporate the village on October 18, 1892.
+The village residents voted to incorporate the village on October 18, 1892, and the Bay View area, originally named "Coe's Neck", after Robert Coe, a founding colonist, agreed to join.
 At that time, it had a population of 1,821.
 In 1898, Freeport established a municipal electric utility, which still operates today, giving the village lower electricity rates than those in surrounding communities.
 It is one of two municipally owned electric systems in Nassau County; the other is in Rockville Centre.
 Public street lighting was begun in 1907, and a public fire alarm system was adopted in 1910.